holdedhub/careers/openings/qa-analyst.md

 - You will have completed your onboarding.
 - You will already know the whole team.
-- You will have shipped a ready-to-use production feature.
+- You will be autonomous to work on the team features/bugs.

 ## In three months

+- You will have a clear picture of the product, not only the team scope but also a general view of the whole platform.
-- You will know the architecture in detail, and you will be in the process of improving certain parts.
-By then, you will have clear areas you would like to improve and lead the adoption of those improvements.
+- You will know the processes we follow and will be able to challenge them or to suggest improvements in order to make them more efficient/effective.
-- You will have a deep knowledge about the product and how to implement or improve product features in several areas.

 ## In six months

 - You will already know all the processes and tools in depth.
-- You will be able to autonomously work on a product feature from gathering requirements to rolling out the live application.
+- You will be able to help on defining and planning new features, clarifying bugs to other team members and to solve doubts from other teams regarding product and functionality.
+- You will have a clear understanding on how the platform works and what’s its architecture.

 # About you

-- +5 year of work experience in a similar role; working as a QA Analyst in a web or mobile product.
+- +3 year of work experience in a similar role; working as a QA Analyst in a web or mobile product.
 - Experience using Jira and bug reporting.
 - Strong attention to detail.
 - Fluent in English.

 # Nice-to-haves

-- You have experience with native IOS and Android development
-- You have experience with other frameworks like Flutter, etc...
+- Experience working with automation frameworks like Cypress.
-- You have a solid experience with the React ecosystem, Redux, RxJS, etc...
-- You have a full-stack mindset (that is, for example, you are not an expert in server-side technologies, but you are able to read server-side code and implement minor fixes when needed).
+- Accounting and finance basic understanding.
 - You are a freak like we are, you love what you do, and you want to enjoy your work while building something important.